PiCoPress/zombietactics2/README.md

-# zombieTactics2 Mod for Minecraft
+# Zombie Tactics2 Mod for Minecraft
 ## Information
 - A fork mod of Zombie Tactics, originally created by n643064
-- This branch is a development branch
 ## Requirements
 - Minecraft 1.21.5
 - Architectury API